nyss-platform-norcross/nyss-gateway/SMSEagleIOTBridge/Readme_Prepare_Eagle.md

 Environment="SMSEAGLE_PWD=pwdyoucreatedbefore"
 ```

-You can get the IOT_HUB_CONNECTIONSTRING variable from the Azure IOT Hub.
+You can get the IOT_HUB_CONNECTIONSTRING variable from the Azure IOT Hub (Primary Connection String).
+The creation of the Eagle in Azure IOT Hub is described in the respective Readme file coming with the Nyss codebase.
+If that is not available, refer to the Microsoft tutorials on how to create an IOT device.
+The IOT_HUB_CONNECTIONSTRING is what is refered to as the Primary Connection String in Azure IOT Hub.

 ### 1.2.6.
 Start service & Wrap up